 The first thing to consider is the type of milk.
 Cow’s milk seems like the most obvious answer but there’s real fun to be had with a bit of experimenting.
 Whereas cow’s milk can provide a subtle texture and sweetness, adding goat’s milk can add a refreshing tang, similar to that you might taste in Greek yoghurt.
 If you’re feeling adventurous we recommend trying this with a medium roast, as opposed to a light or dark roast.
-If possible, we also advise sourcing milk locally.
-It just seems to taste so much better when you know you’re helping the environment and supporting the local economy.

 We understand that not everyone’s a fan of consuming animal products.
 If soy milk’s your go to mixer, try swapping it for coconut milk and see how you like it.
 Be careful not to add too much coconut milk, as its rich flavour means it can be easy to overpower the taste of the coffee.

 Whilst browsing the milk isle, you’ll notice a wide selection of milks with varying levels of fat content.
 From no fat to full fat (cream) and everything in between it’s hard to know which will complement your coffee best.
 As you’ll know, fat isn’t exactly popular at the moment, so it’s rather unfortunate that fat is what gives milk its thick and creamy consistency and taste.